Mar-iam/mar-iam.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I'm a Senior Research Associate at Hamad Bin Khalifa University in Qatar, where I'm passionate about using technology to unlock new opportunities in health and wellbeing research.
+I'm a Senior Research Associate at Hamad Bin Khalifa University in Qatar, where I'm passionate about using technology to explore new opportunities in health and wellbeing research.
 My interests lie in human-computer interaction, cognitive science, artificial intelligence, and virtual reality applications.